mdvadiyatnaqvi/LS-Backend/README.md

 # LS-Backend
-It contains the backend for Login/Signup using JWT auth token and has been developed using MEN!
+It contains the backend for Login/Signup using JWT auth token and has been developed using MERN!